nandu343/HoneyPot/README.md

 # Honey Pot
 Currently a pretty basic honeypot that will set up a listening port on 8080.
+It tries to install a Swift on Security sysmon config file and sets up a fake ssh server that will log any input and shut down the service.

 ## Installing
 You can create an exe  by running in dotnet CLI: